tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_higherOrderFunctions_chp7.md

 ### Deriving the type signature for foldr

 The type signature of `myfoldr` can be tricky to understand.
-A good way to see what it should be is to look at a specific fold expression, e.g. `myfoldr op 0 [4,1,2]` evaluates to the same thing as:
+We can derive it by looking at a concrete example.
+For instance, `myfoldr op 0 [4,1,2]` evaluates to the same thing as:

 ```haskell
 4 `op` (1 `op` (2 `op` 0))
 ```

 Think about the type of `op`.
-It takes two inputs, and in general they could be of any type `a` and type `b`.
-The output of a call to `op` is passed as the second parameter to another `op`, and so the second parameter and return type must be the same:
+It takes two inputs, and in general they could be of *any* type `a` and *any* type `b`.
+The output of a call to `op` is passed as the second parameter to another `op` call, and so the second parameter and return type of `op` must be the same:

 ```haskell
 op :: a -> b -> b